otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/01-development-workflow-and-javascript.md

 ### Arrays

 An **array**, also known as a **one-dimensional array** is a data structure that stores a list of values.
 It is like a box that can hold multiple values, and each value is assigned an index starting from 0.
-You can use the index of an element to access the value it contains.
+You can use the index of an value to access the value it contains.

 ```javascript
 // An array of numbers